copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Bone items now have a +1 damage bonus against ghosts and shades.
 - Saving grace will not alleviate death from falling into open air and splattering on the ground below.
+- Several xNetHack themed rooms have been converted to fills, allowing them to fill the oddly shaped rooms rather than only appearing in rectangular rooms.
+- The xNetHack "garden" themed room is removed (but the vanilla "garden" themed room fill is still present).

 ### Interface changes